Optimal error analysis of a non-uniform IMEX-L1 finite element method for time fractional PDEs and PIDEs: Variational formulation, well-posedness, and some useful results

-\end{enumerate} for some positive constants $C$ and $D$. \end{theorem} \begin{proof} When $\boldsymbol{b}=0, \; g=0$, $u_0 \in H_0^1(\Omega)\cap H^2(\Omega)$, these regularity results have been derived in (see, Theorem 6.15 \cite{ MR4290515}, Theorem 2.2 \cite{MR3957890}).
+\end{theorem} \begin{proof} When $\boldsymbol{b}=0, \; g=0$, $u_0 \in H_0^1(\Omega)\cap H^2(\Omega)$, these regularity results have been derived in (see, Theorem 6.15 \cite{ MR4290515}, Theorem 2.2 \cite{MR3957890}).
 Since the present problem is a perturbation by lower order terms and therefore its proof is given in Appendix~\ref{appendix_sec_reg_result_a}.
-Essentially, the result $(i)$ is proved using Theorem~\ref{reg_results_a1} and Theorem~\ref{reg_results_a1_L2} and interpolation.
-The estimates $\|\partial_{t}u(t)\|_2 \leq Ct^{\alpha/2-1}$ and $ \|\partial_{t}^{2}u(t)\|_1\leq D t^{\alpha-2}\; \forall t\in (0,T]$ of $(ii)$ is proved in Theorem~\ref{reg_results_a2}. \end{proof} \begin{remark} Based on \cite{ MR4290515}, arguments given in the Appendix~\ref{appendix_sec_reg_result_a} can be suitably modified with more refined analysis to take care of nonsmooth data.
+Essentially, the result is proved using Theorem~\ref{reg_results_a1} and Theorem~\ref{reg_results_a1_L2} and interpolation. \end{proof} \begin{remark} Based on \cite{ MR4290515}, arguments given in the Appendix~\ref{appendix_sec_reg_result_a} can be suitably modified with more refined analysis to take care of nonsmooth data.
 We shall not pursue it here as our objective is to prove results for smooth data as shown in the above Theorem. \end{remark}